Prediction risk for the horseshoe regression: Concluding remarks

 \section{Concluding remarks}

 We outlined some situations where the horseshoe regression is expected to perform better compared to some other commonly used ``global'' shrinkage or selection alternatives for high-dimensional regression.
 Specifically, we demonstrated that the global term helps in mitigating the prediction risk arising from the noise terms, and an appropriate choice for the tails of the local terms is crucial for controlling the risk due to the signal terms.
 For this article we have used the horseshoe prior as our choice for the global-local prior.
 However, in recent years, several other priors have been developed that fall in this class.
 This includes the horseshoe+ \citep{bhadra2015horseshoe+, bhadra2015default}, the three-parameter beta \citep{armagan2011generalized}, the normal-exponential-gamma \citep{griffin2005alternative}, the generalized double Pareto \citep{armagan2013generalized}, the generalized shrinkage prior \citep{denison12} and the Dirichlet--Laplace prior \citep{bhattacharya2014dirichlet}.
 Empirical Bayes approaches have also appeared \citep{martin2014} and the spike and slab priors have made a resurgence due to recently developed efficient computational approaches \citep{rockova2014, rockova2015}.
 Especially in the light of Theorem~\ref{th:gl}, we expect the results developed in this article for the horseshoe to foreshadow similar results when many of these alternatives are deployed.
 A particular advantage of using the horseshoe prior seems to be the tractable expression for SURE, as developed in Theorem~\ref{th:sure}.
 Whether this advantage translates to some of the other global-local priors mentioned above is an open question.
 Following the approach of \citet{stein81}, our risk results are developed in a non-asymptotic setting (finite $n$, finite $p>n$).
-However, global-local priors such as the horseshoe and horseshoe+ are known to be minimax in estimation in the Gaussian sequence model \citep{van2014horseshoe, van2016conditions}.
+In the normal means model, finite sample risk properties in estimation under heavy-tailed priors have been considered by \citet{polsonscott2012}.
+However, their work does not consider (a) predictive risk or (b) a linear regression model.
+Global-local priors such as the horseshoe and horseshoe+ are known to be minimax in estimation in the Gaussian sequence model \citep{van2014horseshoe, van2016conditions}.
 For linear regression, frequentist minimax risk results are discussed by \citet{raskutti2011minimax}; and \citet{castillo2015bayesian} have shown that spike and slab priors achieve minimax prediction risk in regression.
 Whether the prediction risk for the horseshoe regression is optimal in an asymptotic sense is an important question to investigate and recent asymptotic prediction risk results for ridge regression \citep{dobriban2015high} should prove helpful for comparing with global shrinkage methods.
 Another possible direction for future investigation might be to explore the implications of our findings on the predictive density in terms of an appropriate metric, say the Kullback-Leibler loss, following the results of \citet{george2006}.